Sync API

 - Specify the parameters which are to be sent to the task.

-Generating an Sync API request
+Generating a sync API request

-For more information on how to create a signature see API Basics.
+For more information on how to create a signature, see API Basics.

-Request Body
+Request body

 {